-We recognized total lease expense, primarily related to operating lease costs paid to lessors from operating cash flows.
-As of June 30, 2023 and December 31, 2022, the Company recorded a security deposit of \$10,000 included in other assets on the balance sheet.
+We recognized total lease expense, primarily related to our operating leases, on a straight-line basis in accordance with ASC 842.

+As of September 30, 2023, and December 31, 2022, the Company recorded a refundable security deposit of \$10,000 for its warehouse space and is included in other assets on the balance sheet.